caseycesari/phl-opa/README.md

 **#search_by_intersection**

 Searches for properties that are near the provided the intersection.
-In the response, the `data` keys is always an array, even if there is only one result.
+In the response, the `data.properties` key is always an array, even if there is only one result.

     require 'phl_opa'
     phl_opa = PHLopa::API.new